We use amazing technologies to connect, build remote teams, be location independent, telecommute and work from a beach in Thailand or Bali.

 - Create the next version of it

 1. Reject it

-This will be just about as efficient as the postmen going on strike against Gmail.
+This will be just about as effective as a postman going on strike against Gmail.

 Metaphors aside, there are multiple organizations that can and will survive for a few more years without any significant change, for various reasons.
-Just like how, for e.g., traditional phone services will hold their own for a little more before succumbing to the likes of Skype, Whatsapp, Google Hangouts, etc. Powerful monopolies, the amount of time needed to affect real change in some industries, baby boomers and gen Z still a big part of the workforce, are all contributing to this.
+For example, how traditional phone services will hold their ground for a little longer before succumbing to the likes of Skype, Whatsapp, Google Hangout etc. This is down to powerful monopolies and the amount of time needed to affect real change in some industries.
+Baby Boomers and Gen Z are still a big part of the workforce and are also contributing to this holding pattern.

-But generally, those who won’t try to at least acknowledge the changes currently underway, and tweak accordingly, will be made irrelevant in the foreseeable future.
+But generally, those who won’t acknowledge the changes currently underway, and tweak accordingly, will be made irrelevant in the foreseeable future.

-So, if this option is the one you’re going for, cash in while it lasts.
+So, if this is the option you’re going for, cash in while it lasts.